minetest-mods/areas/README.md

   * `/change_owner <ID> <NewOwner>` -- Change the owner of an area.

+  * `/area_info` -- Returns information about area configuration and usage.

   * `/select_area <ID>` -- Sets the area positions to those of an existing area.